-Year 1: The Noodle Eater by Year 1: RAIN by Shel Silverstein
+Year 1: The Noodle Eater by Year 1: RAIN by Shel Silverstein Chrissie Gittins

-Chrissie Gittins

-I eat them dry;

-I eat them wet,

-I am a noodle eater; I opened my eyes

-I eat them in the night, And I looked up at the rain And it dripped in my head And give my dad a fright.
-And flowed into my brain head.

-So pardon this wild crazy thing I just said

-I'm just not the same since there's rain in my
+I am a noodle eater; l opened my eyes I eat them in the night, And I looked up at the rain I eat them by the basketful And it dripped in my head And give my dad a fright.
+And flowed into my brain So pardon this wild crazy thing I just said l eat them dry; I'm just not the same since there's rain in my l eat them wet, head.
 I eat them upside-down.
-I step very softly And best of all I eat them with I walk very slow

-I can't do a hand-stand

-An eyebrow-meeting frown

-Or I might overflow.

-And all I can hear as I lie in my bed

-Is the slishity-slosh of the rain in my head.
+I step very softly And best of all I eat them with I walk very slow - I can't do a hand-stand An eyebrow-meeting frown Or I might overflow.
+And all I can hear as I lie in my bed Is the slishity-slosh of the rain in my head.